SuperSajuuk/MemeBot/README.md

 # MemeBot
-A custom bot used for the Jepsquad, which allows members to regurgitate memes and shitposts associated with the community.
+A custom bot that was made for the Jepsquad, which allowed members to regurgitate memes and shitposts associated with the community.

-# Submitting Changes
-Do not submit changes directly to the `master` branch.
-Instead, please make your edits in the community-edits branch, which can then be PR'd into the master.
-Master is for Production only, and we should avoid editing master branch unless necessary.
+As of 17th January 2021, this project has been archived.
+The code has been left here for anyone who is interested in it: the functionality of the bot itself was migrated to Pylon, a freely available bot that lets you write custom bot code without the associated hosting requirements, and its Pylon which now powers this functionality for the Jepsquad.
+More Info: https://pylon.bot